gboehl/dynare/doc/manual/source/the-configuration-file.rst

           the leader to the follower can be done without passwords, or using an SSH agent.

-.. warning:: Compatibility considerations between master and slave
+.. warning:: Compatibility considerations between leader and follower

-    It is highly recommended to use the same version of Dynare on both the master and all slaves.
+    It is highly recommended to use the same version of Dynare on both the leader and all followers.
 Different versions regularly cause problems like zero acceptance rates during estimation.
 When upgrading to a newer Dynare version do not forget to adjust the ``DynarePath``.